comicat-hu/AC-Y18/problem.md

 Assume that:
   * the length of S is within the range [4..100,000];
-  * string S consists only of uppercase letters (A-z).
+  * string S consists only of uppercase letters (A-Z).

 Complexity:
   * expected worst-case time complexity is `O(N)`;